What is hypertension?

 Source: National High Blood Pressure Education Program (NHLBI/NIH/DHHS

 After a hypertension diagnosis, you should have regular blood pressure checks (usually once a month for three months) to see how well your treatment is working.
-The goal is to lower your systolic blood pressure to less than 140 mm Hg and your diastolic blood pressure to less than 90 mm Hg.
-If you have diabetes or kidney disease, the goal is to lower your blood pressure to less than 130/80 mm Hg.
+The goal is to lower your systolic blood pressure to less than 130 mm Hg and your diastolic blood pressure to less than 80 mm Hg.
+Guidelines are constantly changing the goal blood pressure, particularly in individuals with certain risk factors, including diabetes mellitus, heart disease, and kidney disease.
+Your primary care provider may help guide your treatment goals based on your risk factors.

 Monitor blood pressure at home and bring a written record to the doctor at each visit.
 This information can help in adjusting the medication dose, if needed, and making treatment effective.